xclemence/adventofcode2020/README.md

 # Advent of code 2020

 This repository contains solutions to [Advent of Code 2020](https://adventofcode.com/2020).
-To add more challenges, I solved each day with a specific language.
+I solved each day with a specific language (for fun and challenge).

 ## Languages